sayedmahmoud266/quran-ai-transcriping/README.md

 The API runs with auto-reload enabled by default when using the run script, which means changes to the code will automatically restart the server.

-### Adding Quran Database Integration
+### Quran Verse Matching

-The current implementation includes placeholder logic for verse matching.
-To add proper Quran verse matching:
+The application now includes full Quran verse matching:

-1. Integrate a Quran database (e.g., Tanzil, quran-json)
-2. Update `app/quran_data.py` with actual verse matching logic
-3. Implement fuzzy matching for better verse detection
+- **Automatic Download**: Quran text is downloaded from GitHub on first run
+- **Local Caching**: Quran data is cached locally for faster subsequent loads
+- **Fuzzy Matching**: Uses Levenshtein distance for accurate verse identification
+- **Chunk-based Detection**: Uses audio chunk boundaries as hints for verse breaks
+- **Confidence Scores**: Returns match confidence for each identified verse

+The Quran data is loaded from [quran-json](https://github.com/risan/quran-json) and cached in `quran_simple.txt`.

 ### Performance Optimization